manideepk90/react-native-hyperswitch-sdk/memory-bank/projectbrief.md

-# Project Brief: RNHyperSwitch
+# Project Brief: hyperSwitch

-RNHyperSwitch is a React Native SDK that provides a seamless integration for the HyperSwitch payment gateway.
+hyperSwitch is a React Native SDK that provides a seamless integration for the HyperSwitch payment gateway.
 It is designed to be consumed by React Native applications to handle payment flows natively.

 ## Core Components
 - **HyperSwitchSDK**: The core React Native library (Android/iOS) that wraps the native payment logic.